willbillm/Practice-Log-server/README.md

 In the terminal, run the command 'npm install' to install necessary dependencies.

-Database:
+Database setup:

-To store data, you will have to create a MongoDB database and connect it to the app.
+To store data, you will have to create a MongoDB cluster and connect it to the application.

 You will change the .txt file to a .env file and fill in the info for DB_USERNAME, DB_PASSWORD, DB_CLUSTER, and DB_STRING.
-To get this info, you'll have to create a MongoDB cluster.
+To get this info, you'll have to create your MongoDB cluster.

-Follow the steps below to create your MongoDB cluster.
+Follow the steps below to create your MongoDB cluster:

 First create an account at the following, 'https://www.mongodb.com/cloud/atlas/register'